 Only if: We prove the contrapositive.
 Suppose that for a certain point p on a plane, the distance to the nearest acceptor is less than that to the nearest rejector.
-Let the prover be located at p and broadcast with the minimal signal strength necessary for the acceptor to receive the signal.
+Let the prover be located at p and let it broadcast with the minimal signal strength necessary for the acceptor to receive the signal.
 In this case, according to the signal propagation assumptions, the rejector does not hear the prover.
 By the communication rules of the protocol, the prover is accepted.
 By definition, a prover is never accepted in any point of the rejection zone.
-Hence, p is not in the rejection zone.
-Thus, for every point in the rejector.
+Hence, p is not in the rejection zone it is necessary to be at least as far from the nearest acceptor as from the nearest rejector.

 To state our results more formally, we define a few terms from computational geometry.
-By definition [11, Ch.5], a verifier's Voronoi cell is the area that is closer to this verifier than to any other verifier.
+By definition [13, Ch.5], a verifier's Voronoi cell is the area that is closer to this verifier than to any other verifier.
 Thus, any point in a rejector's cell (including the boundary) is at least as close to the rejector as to the nearest acceptor.
 The following theorem follows from Lemma 1.

-Theorem 1 For the location verification protocol to be secure it is necessary and sufficient that the union of the rejectors' Voronoi cells covers the area outside the protection zone.
+Theorem 1: For the location verification protocol to be secure it is necessary and sufficient that the union of the rejectors' Voronoi cells contains the area outside the protection zone.

 Recall that the statement of location verification problem requires that the protection zone be finite.
 A non-trivial solution to the problem needs at least one acceptor.
 From Theorem 1, it follows that the Voronoi cell of each acceptor must be finite.
 It can be easily shown that the minimum number of objects (verifiers) to form a finite Voronoi cell is four.
 Moreover, these four objects produce only one finite cell.
 Hence the following corollary.

-Corollary 1 A non-trivial solution to the location verification problem requires at least four verifiers (one acceptor and three rejectors).
+Corollary 1: A non-trivial solution to the location verification problem requires at least four verifiers (one acceptor and three rejectors).

-Lemma 2 A certain point on the plane is in the acceptance zone if the nearest acceptor is at least one signal increment (x) closer to this point than the nearest rejector.
+Lemma 2: A certain point on the plane is in the acceptance zone if the nearest acceptor is at least one signal increment (x) closer to this point than the nearest rejector.